-- 111. The complainant alleges that the lack of information and certainty surrounding the abduction and the fate of her husband, particularly because of UNMIK's failure to properly investigate his disappearance, caused mental suffering to herself and her family. - 112.
-The SRSG, rejects this allegation, stressing that there were neither assertions made by the complainant of any bad faith on the part of UNMIK personnel involved with the matter, nor evidence of any disregard for the seriousness of the matter, or the emotions of the complainant and her family emanating from the disappearance and death of her husband.
-The SRSG asserts that it is not clear to what extent the complainant had addressed the authorities for information about the disappearance of her husband.
-He also stresses that UNMIK apparently tried to contact the complainant, unfortunately without success, as her telephone number did not seem to work. - 113.
-The SRSG adds that the understandable and apparent mental anguish and suffering of the complainant cannot be attributed to UNMIK, but rather results from the disappearance and death of her husband.
-The SRSG concludes that the complainant's suffering lacks a character distinct from the emotional distress which may be regarded as inevitably caused to the relatives of a victim of a serious human rights violation. - a) General principles concerning the obligation under Article 3 - 114.
+- 107. The complainant alleges that the lack of information and certainty surrounding the abduction of her husband, particularly because of UNMIK's failure to properly investigate the abduction, caused mental suffering to herself and her family. - 108.
+In the comments on the merits of the case, the SRSG refutes any violation of Article 3 of the ECHR for the reason that "the complainant appears to have been involved, as evidenced by the UNMIK documentation, in reporting information about Mr Pavić and in providing information to UNMIK periodically during investigative efforts by UNMIK into the matter".
+In addition the SRSG asserts that "there is no documentation or claim that UNMIK acted inappropriately when responding to inquiries of the complainant or confronted the complainant with an attitude of the type required for finding of a violation of Article 3". - 109.
+Finally, the SRSG states that any mental anguish and suffering of the complainant cannot be attributed to UNMIK, but rather results from the disappearance of her husband.
+The SRSG concludes that the complainant's suffering lacks a character distinct from the emotional distress which may be regarded as inevitably caused to the relatives of a victim of a serious human rights violation.

+3. The Panel's assessment

+- a) General principles concerning the obligation under Article 3 - 110.
 Like Article 2, Article 3 of the ECHR enshrines one of the most fundamental values in democratic societies (ECtHR, Talat Tepe v.
 Turkey, no. 31247/96, 21 December 2004, § 47; ECtHR [GC], Ilaşcu and Others v.
 Moldova and Russia, no. 48787/99, judgment of 8 July 2004, ECHR, 2004-VII, § 424).
-As confirmed by the absolute nature conferred on it by Article 15 § 2 of the ECHR, the prohibition of torture and inhuman and degrading treatment still applies even in most difficult circumstances. - 115.
-Setting out the general principles applicable to situations where violations of the obligation under Article 3 of the ECHR are alleged, the Panel notes that the phenomenon of disappearance constitutes a complex form of human rights violation that must be understood and confronted in an integral fashion (see IACtHR, Velásquez-Rodríguez v.
-Honduras, cited in § 67 above, at § 150). - 116.
-The Panel observes that the obligation under Article 3 of the ECHR differs from the procedural obligation on the authorities under Article 2.
-Whereas the latter requires the authorities to take specific legal action capable of leading to identification and punishment of those responsible, the former is more general and humanitarian and relates to their reaction to the plight of the relatives of those who have disappeared or died. - 117.
-The HRC has also recognised disappearances as a serious violation of human rights.
-In its decision of 21 July 1983, in the case Quinteros v.
-Urugay, it stated that disappearances constitute serious violations of the rights of the disappeared person's relatives, who suffer from deep anguish which persists for as long as the uncertainty concerning the fate of their loved one continues, often for many years (see HRC, Communication No. 107/1981, U.N.
-Doc.
-CCPR/C/OP/2 at 138 (1990), § 14).
-Moreover, in its decision of 15 July 1994 in the case Mojica v.
-Dominican Republic, the HRC has deemed that "the disappearance of persons is inseparably linked to treatment that amounts to a violation of article 7 [of the Covenant]", also prohibiting torture, inhumane or degrading treatment and punishment (see HRC, Communication No. 449/1991, U.N.
-Doc.
-CCPR/C/51/D/449/1991 (1994), § 5.7).
+As confirmed by the absolute nature conferred on it by Article 15 § 2 of the ECHR, the prohibition of torture and inhuman and degrading treatment still applies even in most difficult circumstances. - 111.
+Setting out the general principles applicable to situations where violations of the obligation under Article 3 of the ECHR are alleged, the Panel notes that the phenomenon of disappearance constitutes a complex form of human rights violation that must be understood and confronted in an integral fashion (see IACtHR, Velasquez Rodriguez v.
+Honduras, cited in § 69 above, at § 150).